 - Finished making the handouts and sewing the temple envelopes.
-(Yes, our little branch is way behind on lessons.)
-(The envelopes were super easy to make–I just used my own as a pattern and they turned out quite lovely.)(I made two–I have one Young Woman and there will be a visitor tomorrow.)
+(The envelopes were super easy to make—I just used my own as a pattern and they turned out quite lovely.)(I made two—I have one Young Woman and there will be a visitor tomorrow.)

 - Decompressed at the computer.

 All of this was interspersed with freaking out at my children for daring to get out a toy or talking too loud or being in the same room with me.
-Luckily I have my little firecracker, Sophia, who keeps me in line:
+Luckily I have my little 3-year-old firecracker who keeps me in line: